rolfea/rolfe-blog/source/_drafts/HoistTheJollyRoger.md

 This is called a **function expression**.
 Armed with your refined knowledge of how variable declarations behave, what do you think the difference is in behavior if you run my second example, modified to use a function expression?

 It blows up!
 Just like we expected the first example to.
 And pay close attention to the error you get here.
 It's a `TypeError`, not a `ReferenceError` like you might expect.
-(To see the difference, try to call a function that doesn't exist at all: `defamePasta("linguini")`)
+(To see the difference, try to call a function that doesn't exist at all: `defamePasta("linguini")`).

 The error comes from the fact that we are asking our variable to be a function before it has been initialized as one: